 Undetectable equals untransmittable (U=U) is an important addition to the HIV prevention toolkit.
-U=U means individuals living with HIV who take antiretroviral therapy (ART) as prescribed and achieve and maintain an undetectable viral load have effectively no risk of transmitting HIV to a sexual partner.
+U=U means individuals living with HIV who take antiretroviral therapy (ART) as prescribed and achieve and maintain an undetectable viral load cannot transmit HIV to a sexual partner.

 How often you undergo viral load testing depends on numerous factors.
-Talk with your HIV healthcare provider to determine a schedule that is best for you.
-Remember, the only way to know if you achieved and are maintaining an undetectable level is to have regular viral load testing.
+Talk with your HIV healthcare provider to determine the best schedule for you.
+Remember, the only way to know if you have achieved and are maintaining an undetectable level is to have regular viral load testing.

 It is equally important to understand that all individuals living with HIV may not be able to obtain an undetectable viral load.
-This may be due to not having access to treatment due to transportation or insurance issues, side effects or intolerance to ART, or having other health conditions.
-Even if you are not able to attain an undetectable level, your HIV healthcare provider may still encourage you to take ART, as there are health benefits associated with a lower viral load.
+This may be attributed to various factors, such as limited access to treatment due to transportation or insurance issues, experiencing side effects or intolerance to ART, or having other health conditions.
+Even if you cannot attain an undetectable level, your HIV healthcare provider may still encourage you to take ART, as there are health benefits associated with a lower viral load.

 Why should you remain in care?

 Consistent engagement in your care is central to achieving good health outcomes.
 Staying in care means attending regularly scheduled appointments and taking ART as directed.

 Various barriers can hinder your ability to remain in care.
 These barriers can encompass challenges related to housing, employment, transportation, insurance, and clinic office hours.
 Other barriers may be more personal, such as cultural beliefs, concerns about confidentiality, mental health issues, and substance use.
 If you are encountering barriers to care, contact us to see how we can help you.